Is drinking alcohol a sin?

 As Christ's spouse avoid wine as you would avoid poison.
 Wine is the first weapon that devils use in attacking the young.

 Alcohol has divided opinions usually among the hypocrites and other fellows with very little or no understanding of the matter in the light of the Bible.
 Let's find out what the Bible says!
-Jesus Christ fulfilled the law but yet didn't participate in following its literal meaning: He didn't stone people to death and declared all food clean, including swine meat.
+Jesus Christ fulfilled the law but yet didn't follow its literal meaning: He didn't stone people to death and declared all food clean, including swine meat.
 The law is spiritual, meaning it's also hidden.
 One might read some parts of the Mosaic law and take it all literally.
 Even in the old testament, taking it all literally doesn't seem to be the way to go.
 The Rechabites is a perfect example about drinking, even in small amounts.
 The following verses are quotes from Jeremiah chapter 35, according to KJV translation.
 The verse 19 is also quoted from NIV.

 5 And I set before the sons of the house of the Rechabites pots full of wine, and cups, and I said unto them, Drink ye wine.

 6 But they said, We will drink no wine: for Jonadab the son of Rechab our father commanded us, saying, Ye shall drink no wine, neither ye, nor your sons for ever:

 7 Neither shall ye build house, nor sow seed, nor plant vineyard, nor have any: but all your days ye shall dwell in tents; that ye may live many days in the land where ye be strangers.

 18 And Jeremiah said unto the house of the Rechabites, Thus saith the Lord of hosts, the God of Israel; Because ye have obeyed the commandment of Jonadab your father, and kept all his precepts, and done according unto all that he hath commanded you: